ABOUT THE FILM

 CONTEMPORARY RELEVANCE

-In the end, Ahbez is presented in As the Wind as an important lost voice in the history of 20th century art and music, and also as a figure of increasing relevancy in this time growing inequality, runaway technology, environmental peril, and the re-emergence of alternative lifestyles.
+In the end, Ahbez is presented in As the Wind as an important voice in the history of 20th century art and music, and also as a figure of increasing relevancy in this time growing inequality, runaway technology, environmental peril, and the re-emergence of alternative lifestyles.
 This has been seen in recent cultural touchstones such as the Burning Man festival and the Academy Award-winning film Nomadland (among others).
 Ahbez blazed the trail for these types of counter-culture movements despite his full story being untold and his catalog still largely unknown.
-The production team behind As the Wind is poised to finally re-establish this great artist to a place of prominence.

 Research and development funds have been procured so far from Academy Award-nominated director Nicholas Winding Refn and from the Kenneth Karmiole Foundation.
-Producers currently representing the project include: Jimmy Edwards, Art Horan, and Jean Sievers.
+Executive producers currently representing the project include Jimmy Edwards, Art Horan, and Jean Sievers.